nf-core/sarek/docs/output.md

 #### FastP

-[FastP](https://github.com/OpenGene/fastp) is a tool designed to provide all-in-one preprocessing for FastQ files and as such is used for trimming and splitting.
+[FastP](https://github.com/OpenGene/fastp) is a tool designed to provide all-in-one preprocessing for FastQ files and is used for trimming and splitting.
 The tool then determines QC metrics for the processed reads.

 <details markdown="1">
 <summary>Output files for all samples</summary>